Applied Education Studies BA (Hons) Degree (Level 6) — Full-time

 This is an optional unit

-This module explore in detail Post Compulsory Education and Training within the UK.
-You will examine the history of Post Compulsory Education and its diverse function in society.
-With a focus on the different parts that make up Post Compulsory Education.
+This module explores post-compulsory education and training within the UK in detail.
+You will examine the history of post-compulsory education and its diverse function in society, with a focus on the different parts that make up post-compulsory education.

 This module will also support your understanding of the key drivers and the impact on those who use the sector through academic, vocational, technical and apprenticeship qualifications.